WILD LIFE Sydney Zoo is located in Darling Harbor in Sydney, Australia. The zoo opened in 2006 as Sydney Wildlife World.

 Here you can meet the ferocious Tasmanian Devil in its den.

-Koalas at Gum Tree Valley
+Gum Tree Valley

 Enter the exhibit where day becomes night so you can view the creatures which emerge after dark.
 Here you can view species such as the ghost bat, bilby and fat tailed dunnart.